Max Miller (politician): 2022

 In February 2021, Miller launched a campaign for Congress in the redrawn 7th district.
 The district had previously been the 16th, represented by two-term Republican Anthony Gonzalez.
 Miller was initially set to face Gonzalez in the Republican primary, but Gonzalez announced in September 2021 that he would not seek reelection to a third term, denouncing Trump as a "cancer for the country" and citing the likelihood of a "brutally hard primary" against Miller, family considerations, and a wave of threats against him.
-Miller ran after Gonzalez voted to impeach Trump for incitement of insurrection, arising from the January 6 attack on the Capitol.
-Miller moved back to Ohio, purchasing a home in Rocky River in order to challenge Gonzalez.
+Miller ran after Gonzalez voted to impeach Trump for incitement of insurrection, arising from the January 6 United States Capitol attack.
+Miller moved back to Ohio, purchasing a home in Rocky River, in order to challenge Gonzalez.

-In June 2021, in his first rally since the January 6 attack, Trump appeared in Wellington, Ohio, with Miller; Trump praised Miller, repeated falsehoods about the 2020 election, and claimed the attack on the Capitol had been "mostly peaceful".
+In June 2021, in his first rally since the January 6 attack, Trump appeared in Wellington, Ohio, with Miller; he praised Miller in a 90-minute rally in which he addressed many topics, including his falsehoods about the 2020 election.

-Miller won the May 3 Republican primary for Ohio's 7th Congressional district with 71.9% of the vote.
+Miller won the May 3 Republican primary for Ohio's 7th congressional district with 71.8% of the vote.

 After announcing his candidacy, Miller was endorsed by Trump and the Club for Growth.
-He also received support from Ohio Right to Life, Ohio Value Voters, and Congressman Jim Banks.
+He also received support from Ohio Right to Life, and Congressman Jim Banks.
 He defeated Democratic nominee Matthew Diemer in the November 8 general election.

 Tenure

+As of 2024, Miller and David Kustoff are the only Jewish members of the Republican Party in Congress.

+Miller was elected by other incoming Republicans to represent them on the steering committee, which determines what committees members sit on.

-On January 31, 2023, Miller introduced a resolution to remove Minnesota Representative Ilhan Omar from the Foreign Affairs Committee.
+On January 31, 2023, Miller introduced a resolution to remove Minnesota representative Ilhan Omar from the Foreign Affairs Committee.
 The resolution passed two days later.